danglam88/lets-play/README.md

 This will start the server at `https://localhost:8443/` and the above-mentioned APIs are ready for use.

-Postman is a great tool for testing RESTful APIs.
+Postman is a great tool for testing REST APIs.
 You can download it [here](https://www.postman.com/downloads/).

 ## License